-While the original Old Fashioned is made with a sugar cube that is muddled with Angostura bitters, then mixed with whiskey and garnished with an orange peel and a maraschino cherry.
-This Apple Mezcal Old Fashioned is obviously quite a variation, but you will probably find it even more delicious if you are into mezcal and apples.
+The original Old Fashioned is made with a sugar cube that is muddled with Angostura bitters, then mixed with whiskey and garnished with an orange peel and a maraschino cherry.
+This Apple Mezcal Old Fashioned is obviously quite a variation, but you will probably find it even more delicious, especially if you are into mezcal and/or apples.

 An Old Fashioned cocktail is served in an Old Fashioned Rocks Glass with a large ice cube, which will melt slowly.